wp-plugins/videowhisper-live-streaming-integration/readme.txt

 == Desktop Sharing / Screen Broadcasting ==
 If your users want to broadcast their screen (when playing a game, using a program, tutoring various computer skills) they can do that easily just by using a screen sharing driver that simulates a webcam from desktop contents.
 Read more on http://www.videochat-scripts.com/screen-sharing-with-flash-video-chat-software/ .

+Resulting videos can be managed and imported with [Video Share VOD](http://wordpress.org/plugins/video-share-vod/  "Video Share / Video On Demand") WordPress Plugin .

 == Documentation ==
 * Plugin Homepage : http://www.videowhisper.com/?p=WordPress+Live+Streaming
 * Application Homepage : http://www.videowhisper.com/?p=Live+Streaming